Montgomery’s Inn Highlights

 Current & upcoming shows: Summer 2016

-- Community Room: Intrinsic Toronto by (June 30 to August 3): Paintings by national award-winning Toronto artist Andrew Bonnycastle (see image at left.)
+- Community Room: Intrinsic Toronto by (To August 3): Paintings by national award-winning Toronto artist Andrew Bonnycastle (see image at left.)
 This exhibit focuses on how the old and historic buildings of Toronto are an intrinsic part of our city and how our present communities have formed around them.
 This is an exhibition where art and history go hand in hand to explore the relationship between present day Torontonians and the remaining structural remnants of Toronto’s past.

 Tea Time at the Inn